1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The focus: Junk bonds (debt rated double-B or lower).

-The track record: This fund often lags in strong markets, as was the case over the past year.
-But it shines when junk bonds are under pressure.
-Over the past 10 years, High-Yield Corporate landed in the top third of its group.
+The track record: This fund often lags in strong markets, but it shines when junk bonds are under pressure.
+Over the past five years, High-Yield Corporate landed in the top third of its group.

 1-Year Return: 2.7%